Hakenadu/plantuml-editor/README.md

 ```

 #### With AI driven Completions
-This is an example for running the plantuml-editor with AI driven Completions using the [OpenAI ChatGPT API](https://platform.openai.com/docs/api-reference).
+This is an example for running the plantuml-editor with AI driven Completions using the [OpenAI API](https://platform.openai.com/docs/api-reference).
 If you also want to run WebDAV or Redis you may also add the Environment Variables from the previous examples and join the SPRING_PROFILES_ACTIVE variables by comma (f. e. webdav,completion or redis,completion)
 ```yaml
 version: '3'
 services: